We at Maximus Chillers will optimise the efficiency and take years off the life of your plant with preventative chiller maintenance.

 Air Cooled Chiller Planned Maintenance

-To read more about chiller control panels hit the Tag at the top of the page.
+To read more about chiller control panels hit the Tag below.

 Watch a video about chiller efficiency and the coefficient of performance